PHILIPP111007/phils_network/README.md

 * [x] You can reply to messages.

 * [x] You can take part in video conferences.
+For each text conversation, a separate video conversation with the same name is created.
+If a secret key is added to a text conversation, this key must be written down for all participants in the conversation, after which the text and video conversation will be enabled.

 * [x] I encrypted messages, and now they're stored in the database as a jumbled mess.
 And anyone with access to the database won't see anything.
 This key isn't shared anywhere, and it must be manually entered by the user to decrypt messages in a specific conversation.
+If a secret key is added to a specific conversation, that key is required for all users to record and then be able to share the video.

 [User Agreement](UserAgreement.md) (by using the Service, the User confirms that he/she has read and accepts the terms of this Agreement)